sefanja/CapabilityValidator/README.md

 5. Save the script

 ### 2. Ampersand setup
-Manually download and extract the [Ampersand binaries](https://github.com/AmpersandTarski/Ampersand/releases) and place them in the `ampersand\` directory as shown above.
+Manually download and extract the [Ampersand binaries](https://github.com/AmpersandTarski/Ampersand/releases) and place them in the `ampersand/` directory as shown above.

 ## 📜 License